MichaelCurrin/javascript-bundling-quickstarts/README.md

 If you are looking for a way to do all the bundling and transpiling tasks above and more without installing separate node packages, then consider switching from Node.js to [Deno](https://github.com/MichaelCurrin/dev-cheatsheets/tree/master/cheatsheets/javascript/deno/).
 It does all that and more.

-### Choosing
+### Choosing a tool

-The most popular in the community seem to be Webpack, Babel and TypeScript, so you'll probably be fine setting those up in your project.
+The most popular tools in the community seem to be Webpack, Babel and TypeScript, so you'll probably be fine setting those up in your project.

 There are an overwhelming number of alternatives and additional loaders like for CSS.
 These are covered in [Resources](#resources) section.